 Removal of the Police Department Headquarters from a cramped space in The Courthouse to its own building on Fallsway.

 The Radio Patrol.

 The beginning of a two-way Radio Communications System, now being installed.

 The fact that General Gaither failed to mention but which Mr. Brennan did not forget was that the General was also the department’s stylist.
-When he became Commissioner, patrolmen wore uncomfortable uniforms, with tall, stiff helmets.
-Like those worn in Lindon by Bobby cops.
-General Gaither designed the uniform most like to uniform worn today as what we call Class A’s.
-And, the general started a tradition still used to this day in which during hot summer months, police are permitted to doff their coats.
-Before this, police officers were to wear their coats all year round.
-Not only were they to wear the coat all year round, but they were also required to wear their uniform both on and off duty.
+When he became Commissioner, patrolmen wore uncomfortable uniforms with tall, stiff helmets.
+Like those worn in Lindon by Bobby Cops.
+General Gaither designed the uniform most like the one worn today, circa 2003, which we called Class A’s.
+And the general started a tradition still used to this day in which, during hot summer months, police were permitted to doff their coats.
+Before this, police officers were ordered to wear their coats all year.
+Not only were they to wear the coat all year round, but there was also a time when they were required to wear their uniform both on and off duty.
 One thing General Gaither did that may or may not have been seen as respectful to the men and women that had been a part of the Baltimore Police Department long before he had arrived.
-To those before him, and after him that had died and or would die, as well as those who had been seriously and permanently injured or someday would be for the City, the department, and for the uniform of a Baltimore Police Officer.
-He felt there were those that worked the streets of Baltimore and earned a right to wear the uniform of one of its Police Officers.
-As such General Gaither, never wore our uniform, he never felt as if he earned the right; so he always appeared no matter what the occasion, in mufti.
+To those before him and after him that had died and or would die, as well as those who had been seriously and permanently injured or someday would be for the City, the department, and the uniform of a Baltimore Police Officer.
+He felt there were those that worked the streets of Baltimore and earned the right to wear the uniform of one of its Police Officers.
+As such, General Gaither never wore our uniform; he never felt as if he earned the right, so he always appeared, no matter what the occasion, in a three piece suit.

 POLICE SOON READY WITH NEW ALARMS

 "Recall System" Will Be Completed

 PLANS CITY-WIDE EXTENSION

 Gaither hopes to have All Baltimore Covered by Light